bengarrett/DOSee/docs/USAGE.md

 ## Usage & customisations

 It is easy to customise DOSee to load other MS-DOS programs by using HTML5 `<meta>` elements.
-An `index.html` file is an identifier which contains six meta elements used by DOSee for handling emulation information and customisation.
+An `index.html` file is an identifier which contains nine meta elements used by DOSee for handling emulation information and customisation.

 ```html
 <!-- DOSee initialisation options -->